SussexPAL/PythonCrashCourse/Scripts/object_oriented_3.md

         self.members.add(student)
         print(student.name + ", welcome to our library!")
 ```
-This method will take a Student object (can you see that type parameter?) and checks to see if they are already a member using the `in` keyword against the `self.members` set.
+This method will take a Student object (can you see that type hint in the parameter?) and checks to see if they are already a member using the `in` keyword against the `self.members` set.
 Not they are added to it, otherwise the method returns early.
 In either case a brief message is printed out.

-We could also write this as a method of the Student class.
+We could also have implemented this same functionality by writing a method of the Student class.
+Let's see what that might have looked like.
 ``` py
     # In the Student class
     def register(self, library: Library):